iLert/docs/integrations/zendesk/outbound.md

 ## In Zendesk: Create API Token <a href="#api-token" id="api-token"></a>

-1. Optional: create a dedicated iLert user in Zendesk.
-That way, you will be able to distinguish tickets created by iLert.
+1. Optional: create a dedicated ilert user in Zendesk.
+That way, you will be able to distinguish tickets created by ilert.

 {% hint style="warning" %}
 **Admin permission required**